Intro to Lighthouse

 Lighthouse is an incredibly useful tool to have in your digital experience toolbox.
 You can think of Lighthouse as a performance “laboratory” where you can carefully control the conditions of an audit to see how your website performs under different conditions such as slow connections or mobile devices.
 This “laboratory” environment is a natural complement to FullStory’s real world performance data.
 When you find performance issues in FullStory DevTools, and think you have a solution to fix them, it can be helpful to test your hypothesis with Lighthouse.

-After it loads, the script indexes your site, processes privacy rules, and begins recording.
-During recording, FullStory “phones home” approximately every five seconds with approved user activity.
+After it loads, the script indexes your site, processes privacy rules, and begins capturing.
+During data capture, FullStory “phones home” approximately every five seconds with approved user activity.

 This initial parse and index of the page as well as the “phone home” are the only times that FullStory may block the main CPU thread.
 These separate events, spread out over the entire user session, are what add up to the time reported by the Lighthouse audit.
 By breaking the work into chunks like this, as opposed to processing all at once, FullStory is able to minimize the impact of the script on your users.